Kristi Baker

 1. What kinds of immune responses are associated with disruptions to different DNA repair pathways that produce different patterns of genomic instability?

 2. Are different kinds of microbial species living in the intestine (aka "the microbiota") associated with cancers having different underlying patterns of genomic instability?
-How do microbial metabolites and genotoxic substances alter a tumor’s immunogenicity?
+How do microbial metabolites and genotoxic substances alter a ’s immunogenicity?

 3. How does DNA damage resulting from chemotherapy and radiotherapy influence anti-tumor immunity?
-Is this related to the poor response rates of colorectal cancer patients to new forms of adjuvant immunotherapy?
+Is this related to the poor response rates of colorectal cancer patients new forms of adjuvant immunotherapy?

-We expect that our work will give the cancer community a better understanding of how tumors develop in the context of a complex microenvironment containing immune cells and microbial agents and that our research will help to identify new ways to stimulate the body’s natural defense system to kill cancer cells.
+We expect that our work will give the cancer community a better understanding of how develop in the context of a complex microenvironment containing immune cells and microbial agents and that our research will help to identify new ways to stimulate the body’s natural system to kill cancer cells.

 Courses